ThePyProgrammer/notes/docs/CM5132/thermodynamics.md

 Where Q is the reaction quotient.
 For aqueous conditions, this is $Q_c$ (i.e. concentration is in focus), while in gaseous conditions, this is $Q_p$ (i.e. pressure is in focus).

-One thing of note is that at equilibrium, $\Delta G$ is equivalent to 0.
+One thing of note is that at equilibrium, $\Delta G$ is equivalent to 0 (no driving force for a net reaction).
 Thus, we have the following expression:

 $$\Delta G^\circ{} = - RT \ln K$$

 This can be used to compute standard state Gibbs Free Energy or the Equilibrium Constant.

+## Gibbs Free Energy Curve